reactphp/promise/README.md

 ```

 Traditional reduce function, similar to `array_reduce()`, but input may contain
-Promises and/or values, and `$reduceFunc` may return either a value or a
+promises and/or values, and `$reduceFunc` may return either a value or a
-Promise, *and* `$initialValue` may be a Promise or a value for the starting
+promise, *and* `$initialValue` may be a promise or a value for the starting
 value.

 ### Promisor